indigo-dc/jenkins-pipeline-library/docs/user/config_file.rst

 `````````

 Allows to specify the Docker container where the given criteria assessment will
 take place.
-It is using docker-compose, the value could be any of the services
+If docker-compose, the value could be any of the services defined
-defined in the docker-compose.yml.
+in the docker-compose.yml.

 :Type: ``string``
 :Location: ``sqa_criteria:<qc-xxx>:repos:<repo>:container``